waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ### Expected Test Result

-when player 1 takes the gold coin, it should say player one wins and when player 2 takes the gold coin, it should say player3 wins.
+when player 1 takes the gold coin, it should say player one wins and when player 2 takes the gold coin, it should say player2 wins.

+---

+## Player moves

+THis is a test to make sure that when a player moves or takes a coin, it moves the coin teh right amount or takes the right coin

+### Test Data To Use

+i will do three different moves, and take three different coins to make sure it works every time. i will also try to input some invalid moves, like (blank), 5, and b. i will also try to take a coin when you can not and move a coin that isnt there.

+### Expected Test Result

+the coin should always move the specified amount, and when the coin is taken, the last coin only is taken. when i input the invalid inputs, it should try tell me to try do a valid move

 ---